 Organizations should work with their EAP vendors to track post-session outcomes such as symptom improvement, workplace functioning, or successful transitions to long-term care.
 Without this data, it’s difficult to know whether the program is truly working.

-3. do employees know how to access and extend care?
+3. Do employees know how to access and extend care?

 Even the best EAP can fall short if employees don’t know how to use it or if the process of extending care feels complicated or opaque.
 Leaders should ensure that communication around mental health benefits is clear, consistent, and stigma-free.
 That includes educating managers, reinforcing confidentiality, and guiding employees toward next steps if more support is needed.